 The Italian Hot dog-Like a sausage, pepper and onion, but with a hot dog instead.

 Asbury Park used to be a wonderful seaside resort.
+Then it got run down, now its getting nice again.
 It is also the home of the Stone Pony, where “the boss” got his start.

 The Stone Pony-913 Ocean Avenue, Asbury Park, NJ (732-502-0600)

 The Saint -601 Main St.-Asbury Park, NJ (732) 775-9144